Jahongir0727/SARA/README.md

 2. **Open the Web UI:** Open your browser and navigate to http://127.0.0.1:5000.

-The home page displays a welcoming message.
+Home page: displays a welcoming message.

-The input field and buttons are fixed at the bottom.
+Chat page: The input field and buttons are fixed at the bottom.
 Once the user sends a message (typed or voice), the greeting is replaced by the chat box.
 User messages appear on the right, and Gemini responses appear on the left.
 The text input field auto-grows, and the chat box height adjusts so its bottom is near the input area.

 3. **Interact with SARA:**